celinelatulipe/ThinkLikeComputer/_sources/Labs/Week9Lab.rst

 Level 1
 -------

-In this level you will combining two lists and remove all the double entries.
+In this level you will combine two lists and remove all the double entries.
 The starter code below gives you two lists.
 Follow the steps (all of your code can go inside main()).

 #.
 Create a new list called temp_list and fill it with all the elements from the two provided lists (hint: use '+').
 #.
 Create another new list called final_list and set it to empty.